 Neurobiology of Motivated Behavior (NMB): MNPS and NMB share interest in the neurobiological actions of psychoactive and psychotherapeutic agents.
 NMB reviews applications focused more on the action of such agents on behavior and at the system level.
 MNPS reviews applications focused primarily on basic molecular and cellular mechanisms of such agents.

-Neuroendocrinology, Neuroimmunology, Rhythms and Sleep Study Section [NNRS]: MNPS and NNRS share interest in neuroendocrinology.
+MNPS and NNRS share interest in neuroendocrinology.
 NNRS reviews applications involving the neurobiological basis of behavior with a focus on neuroendocrines.
 MNPS reviews applications focused more on the molecular and cellular mechanisms of endocrines.
+NNRS is being renamed to BNRS - Behavioral Neuroendocrinology, Neuroimmunology, Rhythms, and Sleep.
+The outdated overlap needs to be corrected.

 Biobehavioral Regulation, Learning and Ethology Study Section [BRLE]: There are shared interests in molecular and pharmacological effects on normal and disordered processes, particularly in the area of addiction and abuse.
 Applications focused on the behavioral aspect may be reviewed in BRLE whereas applications focused on the underlying cellular or molecular mechanisms of addiction or abuse, such as behavioral pharmacology, neurotransmission, or receptor activity in relation to abuse and addiction, are reviewed in MNPS.